KishoreKaushal/my-first-game-in-godot/README.md

 ## Chapter 8: Stomping the Enemy

 Adding a new `Area2D` node above enemy to detect the stomp.
 Call it `StompDetector`.
-Turn off the `monitorable` property for this node and de-select all `collision_layer` as we don't want it to be in any layer.
+Select the enemies `collision_layer`.
 Now add a child node `CollisionShape2D` and select rectangle shape.
 Size the shape appropriately.
 Change the color of `StompDetector` or `CollisionShape2D` so it can be distinguished easily.

 `StompDetector > Inspector > CanvasItem > Visibility > Modulate`